Caps edge Bruins 2-1 in SO in Chara’s return to Boston

 The 43-year-old Chara, the Bruins’ captain for his 14 seasons with the club, signed a one-year contract as a free agent with the Capitals in the offseason.
 He helped Boston win the 2011 Stanley Cup, and was a key part of its runner-up teams in 2013 and 2019.

+“Guys played hard and it was important coming back to Boston for Z,” said Capitals coach Peter Laviolette, who earned his 650th career victory.
+“I’m very happy that we were able to come Boston and get a win for him.”

 David Pastrnak scored for Boston.
 Tuukka Rask stopped 27 shots and was denied in his bid for the 300th victory of his career.
+The Bruins have dropped five of seven.

 Vrana, the Capitals’ second shooter, shifted around Rask and tucked the puck inside the left post.